 Success Rates of Suboxone Maintenance and Medically Assisted Detox

-An addictive drug in itself, it is widely argued on whether Suboxone truly works to treat opioid addiction.
-Some doctors have reported great success with Suboxone treatment, but others were not as lucky.
-One study reported that 49% of participants abused prescription painkillers at a decreased rate while on Suboxone, but only 8.6% showed signs of recovery once the Suboxone treatment ended.
+An addictive drug in itself, it is commonly debated on whether Suboxone truly works to treat opioid addiction.
+Some doctors have said to have experienced great success with Suboxone treatment, whereas others did not.
+One study reported that while on Suboxone there was a reduced rate of prescription painkiller abuse at 49%, but only 8.6% showed success once the Suboxone treatment had` ceased.
 Other studies have shown similar relapse rates of about 90%, regardless of whether Suboxone treatment was combined with therapy or not.

 Alternatives to Suboxone Treatment in Massachusetts

 Suboxone is only one of numerous treatment options for those addicted to opioids.
 There are alternative substances that have historically been used in Massachusetts for opioid addiction treatment, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
 For example, methadone can only be administered at a licensed methadone clinic and not by an individual practitioner.
 For individuals who are motivated to find recovery and who have a supportive home environment or who live in a sober house, these MAT options could be a good option for you.

 There are contraindications for the use of Suboxone for supporting recovery from opioid addiction.
 These include, but are not limited to:

 - Untreated mental health disorder

 - Taking other medications that do not react well with Suboxone

 For individuals who are not a solid candidate for Suboxone treatment, going cold turkey may be the best alternative option.
 For individuals who plan to take this route, they can expect severe flu-like withdrawal symptoms and severe cravings.
 It is strongly advised to get help from a Massachusetts opioid detoxification facility that can assist in managing these symptoms.